Tello vs. Cricket Wireless: Which prepaid plan matches your lifestyle?

 (Image credit: Samuel Contreras / Android Central)

-Both of these carriers have plans that will work well for both light and heavy users.
-The biggest question when it comes to value is which features matter the most to you.
-Cricket has multi-line savings with a more advanced unlimited plan available, though it's quite a bit more expensive for a single line.
-The extras like HBO Max are nice, but won't make up for the price difference.
-Still, if you need to get four or more people connected, Cricket will be a better choice for most people.
+Both of these prepaid carriers have plans that will work quite well for light and heavy users.
+The biggest question when it comes to value is which features matter most to you.
+Cricket Wireless has multi-line savings with the more advanced unlimited plan, though it's quite a bit more expensive for a single line.
+The extras like (HBO) Max and cloud storage are nice but won't make up for the price difference.
+Still, if you need to get four or more people connected, Cricket will be a better choice.

-Tello keeps things simple and consequently is an easy recommendation for those who simply want a carrier that gets them connected, then leaves them alone.
-All of its plans come with hotspot enabled so you can use your data however you want.
-While its 25GB unlimited plan won't be enough for everyone, most users will have no trouble getting by on the data and at under $30, it's one of the cheapest plans anywhere with this much data.
+Tello Mobile keeps things simple and consequently, is an easy recommendation for those who simply want a carrier that gets them connected, then leaves them alone.
+All of its plans come with hotspot enabled so you can use up your data however you want.
+While the 35GB unlimited plan won't be enough for everyone, most users will have no trouble getting by with this allowance.
+At less than $30 a month, it's one of the cheapest plans available anywhere with this much data.

 Samuel Contreras